odhyp/awesome-portfolio/site/content/guide/index.md

 +++
 title = "Guide"
-layout = "single"
+description = "Want to showcase your portfolio?
+Follow this guide to add your project and help grow the collection!" layout = "single"
 +++

-# Contribution Guide

-Thank you for your interest in contributing to Awesome Portfolio!
-This guide will help you add your portfolio smoothly.

 ## Step 1: Fork the Repository